I Was Made for Lovin' You: Reception

-"I Was Made for Lovin' You" was the band's second Gold single, selling over 1 million copies.
-The single was certified Gold in the U.S. on August 16, 1979, and in Canada on August 1, 1979.
+"I Was Made for Lovin' You" was the band's second gold single, selling over 1 million copies.
+The single was certified gold in the U.S. on August 16, 1979, and in Canada on August 1, 1979.

-The song was one of the band's few singles to chart in the UK in the 1970s, though peaking only at No. 50, where a 7 min 54 sec version was released on 12" single in addition to the shorter 7" version.
+The song was one of the band's few singles to chart in the UK in the 1970s, peaking at No. 50.

-The single reached No. 11 on the U.S. Billboard singles chart and No. 1 in the Canadian RPM National singles chart (the band's second chart-topping single in that country, following "Shout It Out Loud").
-It further became a hit in Australia reaching No. 2 on the ARIA charts in 1979.
-It also charted in Western Europe: it became a top 20 hit in Sweden, a top 10 hit in Norway, and made it to the number 2 position in France, Germany, Switzerland, and Austria.
-In the Netherlands it was a No. 1.
-In the UK it stalled at number 50.
+The single reached No. 11 on the U.S. Billboard singles chart and No. 1 in the Canadian RPM national singles chart (the band's second chart-topping single in that country, following "Shout It Out Loud").
+In Australia, the single spent 11 weeks in the top 5 and 16 weeks in the top 10, peaking at No. 2 on the Kent Music Report.
+In New Zealand, the single went to number 1, topping the RIANZ Singles Chart.
+It also charted in Western Europe; it became a top-20 hit in Sweden, a top-10 hit in Norway, and a number-two hit in Switzerland and West Germany.
+In France and the Netherlands, it reached No. 1.
+In the UK, it stalled at number 50.

-Billboard Magazine described "I Was Made for Lovin' You" as a "catchy song" which is more melodic than previous Kiss efforts and that incorporates some disco influence and "heavy guitars."
+Billboard described "I Was Made for Lovin' You" as a "catchy song" which is more melodic than previous Kiss efforts and that incorporates some disco influence and "heavy guitars."

 Some Kiss fans dismissed it as a sell-out, with Rolling Stone magazine's David Fricke writing, "The Kiss army is going to mutiny when they hear 'I Was Made for Lovin’ You,' the disco-infected leadoff track on the Masked Marvels’ latest album.
 They'll demand to know why their heroes, after years of rallying the troops into battle against disco and other threatening schlock, have turned tail and joined forces with uptown popsters like producer Vini Poncia (whose soft-rock credentials include LPs by Ringo Starr and Melissa Manchester) and singer/tunesmith Desmond Child (who cowrote the offending song with Kiss’ Paul Stanley)."
 Lance Tawzer, curator of a museum exhibit chronicling the infamous Disco Demolition Night riot of 1979, suggested this song may have helped inspire that event, telling the Chicago Tribune, "That's Kiss' disco song, 'I Was Made for Lovin' You...
 That's the moment when they jumped that shark."

 Despite the backlash, the song has become a concert staple over the years, with a different arrangement that de-emphasizes the song's disco elements.
 Gene Simmons has stated that "I Was Made for Lovin' You" is his least favorite Kiss song, and Ace Frehley and Peter Criss have also indicated that they dislike the song.